sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

 ## Overview
-In BGP, we can aggregate detailed routes into one single aggregated route.
+In BGP, we can aggregate contributing routes into one single aggregated route.
 It has many advantages, for example reducing routes’ count.

 However, firstly, SONiC can’t configurate aggregated addresses via config DB and doesn’t have CLI support for it.

-Secondly, if we aggregated routes without BBR feature on device, we many got packet drop on this device due to detail routes missing.
+Secondly, if we aggregated routes without BBR feature on device, we many got packet drop on this device due to contributing routes missing.

 To leverage the benefit of address aggregation and the BBR feature, we are trying to design the aggregate address configuration mechanism with BBR awareness in this doc.